avolutions/canvas-painter/website/api/classes/Circle.md

 #### Throws

-Error if invalid arguments are passed.
+[InvalidConstructorArgumentsError](InvalidConstructorArgumentsError.md) if invalid arguments are passed.

 #### Overrides